RobinSchmidt/RS-MET-Research/Notes/DSP/FeedbackDelayNetworkIdeas.md

   (assuming high shelvers) by taking its square root?
 Try it!

 - Try picking up output signals after the A filters *and* after the B filters.
-This should be particularly good for the initial echo density because we will see earyl reflectios with all 9 delay values.
+This should be particularly good for the initial echo density because we will see early reflectios with all 9 delay values.

 - Try to find optimization algorithms for the delay times that search for assignments of the 6